SCOOP: Self-Supervised Correspondence and Optimization-Based Scene Flow: Experiments

 \subsection{Scene Flow Results}

 \textbf{Cross-dataset evaluation.} \quad We demonstrate the generalization power of \CorrFlow by training it on the FT3D\textsubscript{o} and testing its performance on KITTI\textsubscript{o}.
 Table~\ref{tbl:kitti} summarises the results.
-The alternative methods~\cite{liu2019flownet3d, puy2020flot, wang2021festa, wang2022what, cheng2022bi-pointflownet} are trained on FT3D\textsubscript{o} in a fully-supervised manner: their models are learned with the ground-truth flow information, and the points with an occluded flow are excluded from the training objective using the mask provided in the dataset.
+The alternative methods~\cite{liu2019flownet3d, puy2020flot, wang2021festa, wang2022what, cheng2022bi-pointflownet} are trained on FT3D\textsubscript{o} in a fully-supervised \camrdy{fashion}: their models are learned with the ground-truth flow information, and the points with an occluded flow are excluded from the training objective using the mask provided in the dataset.

 In contrast, our model is trained in a \textit{completely} self-supervised manner.
 We assume no knowledge of the flow annotations nor the occlusion mask and do not use them in our losses.
-Additionally, we use \textit{only} 1,800 randomly selected examples from FT3D\textsubscript{o}, while the competitors use all the 18,000 scene instances.
-Still, \CorrFlow outperforms the compared methods in all the evaluation metrics.
-For example, it improves the $EPE$ metric by 28\% over the SOTA method BiPFN~\cite{cheng2022bi-pointflownet}, reducing the error from 0.065 to 0.047.
+Additionally, we use \textit{only} 1,800 randomly selected examples from FT3D\textsubscript{o}, while the competitors \camrdy{employ} all 18,000 scene instances. \camrdy{Still, \CorrFlow improves over the SOTA method BiPFN~\cite{cheng2022bi-pointflownet} in all the evaluation metrics.
+Moreover, utilizing the entire point cloud data further increases our performance.}

 FlowNet3D~\cite{liu2019flownet3d}, FESTA~\cite{wang2021festa}, 3DFlow~\cite{wang2022what}, and BiPFN~\cite{cheng2022bi-pointflownet} are regression-based networks that predict the flow in the 3D ambient space.
 The models adapt to the characteristics of the synthetic training set, and the generalization to the real-world test data is limited.
 FLOT~\cite{puy2020flot} leverages point cloud correspondence based on learned point features, which eases the flow prediction problem.
-However, it also jointly learns to regress a flow correction component, which burdens the point representation learning process.
+However, it also jointly learns to regress a flow correction component that burdens the point representation training process.